GoldenJDM/GoldenJDM/README.md

 - 🌱 I’m currently learning my lessons😂
 - you can text me in https://t.me/GoldenJDM
 - and https://t.me/BadBoy_America
- - Or in any other App with the usernames @GoldenJDm and @BadBoy_America .
+ - Or in any other App with the usernames @GoldenJDM and @BadBoy_America .

 <!---